singaround/songbook/songs/Mollymauk.md

 _Down upon the southern ocean sailing_\
 _Down below Cape Horn_

-See the Mollymauk floatin' on his wide white wings\
+See the Mollymauk floatin' on her wide white wings\
-And Lord, what a lonely song he sings\
+And Lord, what a lonely song she sings\
 _Down upon the southern ocean sailing_\
 _Down below Cape Horn_\
-And he's got no compass and he's got no gear\
+And she's got no compass and she's got no gear\
 And there's none can tell you how the Mollymauks steer\
 _Down upon the southern ocean sailing_\
 _Down below Cape Horn_